Blobanium/Loading-Timer/README.md

 This Is Project is licensed under the MIT License

 ## things i might have planned

+- ~~Add Toast Notification maybe~~ DONE! as of commit 1ca4b9d

 - More precision

 - Config file maybe + Mod menu config

-- Add Toast Notification maybe